AntondeGroot/PDF_LLM_Summarizer/README.md

 And make a summary for each chapter (TBD).

 # MacOS Parallellize

+## automatic
+Make your changes in the config.json
+Run the bashscript llm/RestartOllama.sh to implement the changes.
+This script stops all Ollama processes, and starts new terminal windows with N servers running the configuration according to the config.json.

+## manual
 OLLAMA_NUM_PARALLEL=1 OLLAMA_MAX_LOADED_MODELS=1 ollama serve

 OLLAMA_HOST=127.0.0.1:11435 OLLAMA_NUM_PARALLEL=1 OLLAMA_MAX_LOADED_MODELS=2 ollama serve